canonical/kafka-connect-operator/README.md

 This operator can be found on [Charmhub](https://charmhub.io/kafka-connect) and it comes with production-ready features such as:

 - Automated or manual connector plugins management.
-- Fault-tolerance, replication and scalability out-of-the-box.
+- Fault-tolerance, replication and scalability out of the box.
 - Authenticaon on REST API enabled by default.
 - TLS support both on the REST API and Apache Kafka cluster relations.
 - Seamless integration with Charmed Apache Kafka set of operators